- 2 cans (15 ounces each) black beans, rinsed and drained

 - 1 can (14-1/2 ounces) diced tomatoes with mild green chilies, undrained

 - 1 tablespoon dried parsley flakes

 - 3 cups hot cooked rice

 - In a 2- or 3-qt. slow cooker, combine the beans, broth, tomatoes, chicken, salsa, corn and seasonings.
-Cover and cook on low for 6-8 hours or until a thermometer reads 170°.
+Cover and cook on low for 6-8 hours or until chicken shreds easily with two forks.

 "I made this today.
 My husband really liked it.
 We added it to tortillas with sour cream and Mexican blend cheese.
 It cooked for 12 hours on low but I put the chicken in frozen.
 It probably didn't need to cook for 12 hours but something came up.
 I didn't have a can of rotel so I used one can of diced tomatoes and a small can of green chilies.
 I also added some cilantro and ancho chili powder as recommended below.
 To lower the sodium I used bush's sodium beans and they stayed intact."

 "It was good, not great.
 Kind of "bland" but haven't figured out how to spice it up."

 "easy to make.
 I blended the salsa and Rotel because the kids don't like "chunks".
 They all loved it.
 Served over rice"

 "So simple and easy!
 The beans and corn made such a filling, flavorful salsa that I didn't even serve with the rice."